 |October 15, 2019:||Submission of papers to the “Urban Aesthetics” Special Volume in Contemporary Aesthetics Journal|

 |Spring 2020:||Publication of the Special Volume|

 Send abstract (350 words, prepared for anonymous review) via EasyChair https://easychair.org/conferences/?conf=potcsc2019 by 15th February.

 All abstracts will be reviewed by at least one member of the executive committee and one member of the programme committee.

-The conference fee includes lunch and catering.
-Opportunities for joint dinners will be provided, but dinner will not be included in the conference fee.
+The conference fee of 200€ (150€ for PhD students) includes lunch and coffee and the evening reception on Mon 17 June.
+Opportunities for joint dinners will be provided, but dinner costs are not included in the conference fee.

 Call as Download

 You can download the Call as PDF here.